 A granny annex may seem like the perfect solution, letting you keep an eye on your loved one while they retain their sense of independence.
-However, as Kerry Dundas, a residential conveyancing expert with Myers & Co Solicitors in Stoke-on-Trent explains, there are some things you should consider first.
+However, as Julie Brammer, residential conveyancing expert with Myers & Co Solicitors in Stoke-on-Trent explains, there are some things you should consider first.

 Your must have all the necessary planning consents in place before starting work on your granny annex.
 If you do not, then the local planning authority could require you to remove it and return your home to its original state.
 Being unable to show the requisite consents may also cause problems when you come to sell your home.

 The good news is that you may not need to apply for full planning permission.
 Depending on what you want to build, and where you live, you may be able to rely upon permitted development rights instead.
 A separate self-contained building in your garden is likely to need an application for full planning permission.
 However, a home extension, which satisfies other conditions relating to its height and physical layout, may not.